 4. On your pet’s insurance documents

-What to Do If You Cannot Find Your Pet’s Microchip Number
+What to Do If You Cannot Find Your Dog’s Microchip Number

-If you have no luck finding the number through the above documents then you can also do the following:
+Losing your dog’s microchip number can be a stressful situation, but don’t panic.
+If you have no luck finding your dog’s microchip number through the above documents, then you can also do the following:

 2. Contact whoever carried out the procedure, if not your normal vet